Adeptus-Dominus/ChapterMaster/docs/CONTRIBUTING.md

 The project relies on mutual respect and constructive communication.
 Adherence to the following standards is **required**:
 - **Maintainer Authority:** Maintainers **retain the final decision** on project direction, balance, design choices, and what code gets merged.
-- **Merit Ladder:** New contributors must **establish a track record of reliability** by addressing open bugs, refactoring debt, or documentation needs **before** proposing design changes.
+- **Merit Ladder:** New contributors must **establish a track record of reliability and effort** by addressing open bugs, refactoring debt, or documentation needs **before** proposing design changes.
 Unsolicited, opinionated design overhauls from unestablished contributors **likely will be met with skepticism**.
 - **Scope Realism:** Contributions must align with **current project priorities**.
 PRs that add complex features while ignoring critical bug backlogs create maintenance debt and **may be rejected**.
 - **Constructive Communication:** Personal attacks, passive-aggressive remarks, and unconstructive criticism of the existing codebase **are not welcomed**.
 If a segment of code is inefficient, **propose** a concrete, actionable solution.
+- **Effort, Not Titles:** External credentials, professional titles, or proclaimed skill levels do not grant authority to bypass the contribution pipeline or override feedback from other community members.
+Peer interaction must remain constructive and collaborative; technical expertise must be used to guide others rather than dismiss them.
 - **Forks:** If your vision for the project fundamentally diverges from the design philosophy established by the maintainers, you are encouraged to **fork the repository** and maintain it yourself.

 Failure to follow these expectations may result in **closed pull requests** or a **restriction** from the contribution process.